 Globe-Trotter’s designer, Charlotte Seddon, has taken strong, angular shapes from the midcentury graphics on the stickers and reinterpreted them as contemporary bags and accessories in fresh, summery tones of Desert Rose, Marine, Clay Grey and Peony.
 The stickers also appear as suitcase and bag linings and as leather patches hand-appliquéd onto passport sleeves and folios.
 Each piece evokes the excitement and glamour of travelling the world and discovering exotic, far-flung places during what was the golden age of air travel.

-Encompassing luggage, bags and accessories, all of which are handcrafted in Hertfordshire, England, you can shop the collection here.
+Encompassing luggage, bags and accessories, all of which are handcrafted in Hertfordshire, England.

 With thanks to the British Airways Heritage Centre and Tim & Hilary Derouet.